Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 ⚖️ Pros & Cons Analysis

-- ❌ The Bad: Significant consumption of system resources (RAM and Battery), which can impact performance on entry-level hardware.
+- ❌ The Bad: Significant system resource consumption, which can impact battery life and performance on devices with limited RAM.

 🛠️ Room for Improvement